Universal Abit: Technical achievements

 ABIT had a reputation among PC enthusiasts for producing motherboards that support overclocking.
 In the late 1990s, the company introduced their Softmenu feature, one of the first jumperless CPU configuration systems that enable overclocking to be adjusted from the BIOS instead of fiddling with jumpers.
-Softmenu was later extended with the development of the μGuru chip. μGuru is a custom microprocessor on Abit motherboards which, in conjunction with Abit software, gives the ability to modify overclocking settings in realtime while the OS is running.
-By providing instant feedback on the results of a particular overclock setting, μGuru reduced the time required to discover optimal settings. μGuru provided a special connector for a panel in a 5¼" drive bay to display speed and voltage settings.
+Softmenu was later extended with the development of the μGuru chip. μGuru is a custom microprocessor on Abit motherboards which, in conjunction with ABIT software, gives the ability to modify overclocking settings in real-time while the OS is running.
+By providing instant feedback on the results of a particular overclock setting, μGuru reduced the time required to discover optimal settings. μGuru provided a special connector for a panel in a 5¼" drive bay to display CPU speed and voltage settings.
 They were also one of the first motherboard manufacturers to enable undervolting.

 ABIT was the first motherboard manufacturer to introduce 133 MHz FSB operation for the Intel BX chipset with the aptly named AB-BX133.
 ABIT also achieved symmetric multiprocessing (SMP) operation for Intel's Mendocino Celeron CPU, in their BP6 motherboard.
 This was an achievement because Intel had blocked SMP operation in the Celeron.

 In 2004, they introduced the OTES cooling system.
 This heat pipe based cooling system is intended to transfer heat from the chipset or the motherboard's voltage regulators and expel it out of the system through the rear I/O panel.

-During Computex 2008, Universal abit unveiled the FunFab P80 Digital Photo Frame and Printer.
+During Computex 2008, Universal Abit unveiled the FunFab P80 Digital Photo Frame and Printer.
 It integrated a photo printer directly to a mobile phone.